bitemyapp/teef/posts/2014-12-31-functional-education.md

 How to learn Haskell as laid out [in my guide](https://github.com/bitemyapp/learnhaskell) is my recommendation.
 When I change my mind or discover better material I update the guide.

 It should not be missed that the best way to learn Haskell as an independent learner involves two courses that weren't even designed with independent learners in mind.
+I would note that both courses were written by people with a *lot of experience teaching*.

 Coverage of anything beyond, "what's a typeclass" is very poor.
 Mere *coverage* of basics is good, but the pedagogical quality is extremely lopsided.
 To get anything close to a reasonable course for learning just the *basics* of functional programming you'd have to cobble together material from at least 5 different sources.